dirigiblelabs/curriculum-2017/TonkaJeleva/Documentation/Dirigible - Basics - 4. Manage Entity Template.md

-# Create Create Entity Management User Interface
+# Create Entity Management User Interface

-Follow these steps to create an entity management user inteface for your Eclipse Dirigable application.
+Follow these steps to create an entity management user inteface for your Eclipse Dirigible application.

 ## Prerequisites

-* Have a project created in Eclipse Dirigable Web IDE.
+* Have a project created in Eclipse Dirigible Web IDE.
 * Have a data structure created.
 * Have a scripting service created.